cosinekitty/astronomy/source/js/README.md

 <a name="GeoMoon"></a>

 ## GeoMoon(date) ⇒ [<code>Vector</code>](#Vector)
+**Kind**: global function
-Calculates the geocentric Cartesian coordinates for the Moon in the J2000 equatorial system.
+**Brief**: Calculates the geocentric Cartesian coordinates for the Moon in the J2000 equatorial system.

 Based on the Nautical Almanac Office's <i>Improved Lunar Ephemeris</i> of 1954, which in turn derives from E. W. Brown's lunar theories.
 Adapted from Turbo Pascal code from the book
 <a href="https://www.springer.com/us/book/9783540672210">Astronomy on the Personal Computer</a>
 by Montenbruck and Pfleger.

-**Kind**: global function

 | Param | Type | Description |
 | --- | --- | --- |